-1st WEEK Monday 24 September Tuesday 25 September Wednesday 26 September Thursday 27 September Friday 28 Septembe
+1st WEEK Monday 24 September Tuesday 25 September Wednesday 26 September Thursday 27 September Friday 28 Septemb

 Morning PL PL PL PL

 Afternoon PL PL PL PL PL

--

 2nd WEEK Monday 1 October Tuesday 2 October Wednesday 3 October Thursday 4 October Friday 5 October

 Morning SWB I SWB I SWB I SWB I SWB I

 Afternoon SWB II SWB II SWB II SWB II SWB II

-- J 1

-3rd WEEK Monday 8 October Tuesday 9 October Wednesday 10 October Thursday 11 October Friday 12 Octobe
+3rd WEEK Monday 8 October Tuesday 9 October Wednesday 10 October Thursday 11 October Friday 12 October

 Morning SWB II SWB II SWB II SWB II SWB II

 Afternoon SWB I SWB I SWB I SWB I SWB I

+L · L 1

-4th WEEK Monday 15 October Tuesday 16 October Wednesday 17 October Thursday 18 October Friday 19 October
+4th WEEK Monday 15 October Tuesday 16 October Wednesday 17 October Thursday 18 October Friday 19 Octobe

 Morning SWB I SWB II PL PL PL

 Afternoon SWB II SWB I PL PL PL

-AGENDA, TIMETABLE AND OTHER ORGANIZATIONAL MODALITIES OF THE INFORMATION FORUM
+GENDA, TIMETABLE AND OTHER ORGANIZATIONAL MODALITIES OF THE INFORMATION FORUM

-- 1. Formal opening of the Information Forum.
-Address by a representative of the host country. - 2.
-Opening statements by representatives of the participating States; contributions by UNESCO and by the International Telecommunication Union (ITU). - 3.
-Discussion of current and possible future problems and issues concerning - the improvement of the circulation of, access to and exchange of information; - co-operation in the field of information; - the improvement of working conditions for journalists.
+Formal opening of the Information Forum.
+Address by a presentative of the host country.

+Opening statements by representatives of the participating States: ontributions by UNESCO and by the International elecommunication Union (ITU).

+.
+Discussion of current and possible future problems and issues oncerning the improvement of the circulation of, access to and exchange of nformation;

+cooperation in the field of information;

+the improvement of working conditions for journalists.

-In dealing with these three main areas of the Final Act, the participants in the Information Forum, drawing on their professional experience, will review the present situation on the basis of the relevant CSCE provisions with the aim of indicating any necessary improvements or possible new developments in those fields.
-In so doing they will take into account the fields of oral information, printed information and filmed and broadcast information, as well as the aim, as laid down in the Final Act, to facilitate the freer and wider dissemination of information of all kinds, thus contributing to an ever wider knowledge and understanding of life in other participating States.
-Particular attention will also be paid to the latest achievements in the field of information gathering and transmission, including the prospects offered by new information and communication technology.
+In dealing with these three main areas of the Final Act, the articipants in the Information Forum, drawing on their professional xperience, will review the present situation on the basis of the relevant SCE provisions with the aim of indicating any necessary nprovements or possible new developments in those fields.
+In so doing hey will take into account the fields of oral information, printed nformation and filmed and broadcast information, as well as the aim, as aid down in the Final Act, to facilitate the freer and wider dissemination f information of all kinds, thus contributing to an ever wider nowledge and understanding of life in other participating States. articular attention will also be paid to the latest achievements in the eld of information gathering and transmission, including the prospects ffered by new information and communication technology.

-- 4. Closing statements by representatives of the participating States. - 5.
+.
+Closing statements by representatives of the participating States.

+.
 Formal closure of the Information Forum.

+.
+TIMETABLE AND OTHER ORGANIZATIONAL MODALITIES

-- 1. The Information Forum will open on Tuesday, 18 April 1989, at 10.30 a.m., in London.
-It will close on Friday, 12 May 1989. - 2.
-All Plenary meetings will be open. - 3.
-Agenda items 1, 2, 4 and 5 will be dealt with in the Plenary. - 4.
-Agenda item 3 will be dealt with in three Subsidiary Working Bodies, one on Printed Information (SWB A), one on Filmed, Broadcast and Oral Information (SWB B) and one on Communication (SWB C), in a structured and balanced way.
-Possible themes for discussion in the Subsidiary Working Bodies are set out below.
-Agenda item 3 will also be dealt with in the Plenary sessions which are not devoted to Agenda items 1, 2, 4 and 5. - 5.
-The timetable of the Forum will be the following: - The first three days will be devoted, as required, to opening statements by representatives of those participating States which so desire and to the contributions by UNESCO and by ITU.
-The opening statements should, as a rule, not exceed 20 minutes per delegation and will be held in the following order: the German Democratic Republic, Iceland, Luxembourg, Finland, Greece, Belgium, Portugal, Spain, Italy, the Holy See, Bulgaria, the Netherlands, France, Malta, Czechoslovakia, Ireland, the United Kingdom, Turkey, Denmark, San Marino, Norway, the Union of Soviet Socialist Republics, Romania, Switzerland, Austria, Canada, the United States of America, Yugoslavia, Liechtenstein, the Federal Republic of Germany, Poland, Hungary, Cyprus, Sweden, Monaco.
+The Information Forum will open on Tuesday, 18 April 1989, at 0.30 a.m. in London.
+It will close on Friday, 12 May 1989.

+.
+All plenary meetings will be open.

+.
+Agenda items 1, 2, 4 and 5 will be dealt with in the Plenary.

+.
+Agenda item 3 will be dealt with in three Subsidiary Working Bodies, ne on Printed Information (SWB A), one on Filmed, Broadcast and Dral Information (SWB B) and one on Communication (SWB C), in a tructured and balanced way.
+Possible themes for discussion in the ubsidiary working bodies are set out below.
+Agenda item 3 will also be ealt with in the plenary sessions which are not devoted to agenda items , 2, 4 and 5.